quicwg/base-drafts/draft-ietf-quic-http.md

 gain.
 HTTP/3 server push is similar to what is described in HTTP/2 {{?HTTP2}}, but uses different mechanisms.

-Each server push is identified by a unique Push ID, which is used to refer to the push in various contexts throughout the lifetime of the connection.
+Each server push is assigned a unique Push ID by the server which is used to refer to the push in various contexts throughout the lifetime of the connection.

 The Push ID space begins at zero, and ends at a maximum value set by the MAX_PUSH_ID frame; see {{frame-max-push-id}}.
-Server push is only enabled on a connection when a client sends a MAX_PUSH_ID frame.
+In particular, a server is not able to push until after the client sends a MAX_PUSH_ID frame.
 A client sends additional MAX_PUSH_ID frames to control the number of pushes that a server can promise.
-A server SHOULD use Push IDs sequentially.
+A server SHOULD use Push IDs sequentially, beginning from zero.
 A client MUST treat receipt of a push stream with a Push ID that is greater than the maximum Push ID as a connection error of type H3_ID_ERROR.

 The Push ID is used in one or more PUSH_PROMISE frames ({{frame-push-promise}}) that carry the header section of the request message.
 These frames are sent on